Britt1996/alzheimers-repository/README.md

 - Cholesteroltriglycerides    float64.
 Triglceride levels ranging from 50-400 mg/dL.
 - Mmse  float64.
 Mini-mental state examination score ranges from 0-10.(lower score mean greater imparement).
 - Functional assessment float64.  functional assessment score ranges from 0-10.

+APA cition: Rabie El Kharoua.
+(2024). 🧠 Alzheimer's Disease Dataset 🧠 [Data set].
+Kaggle. https://doi.org/10.34740/KAGGLE/DSV/8668279 link to data set: https://www.kaggle.com/datasets/rabieelkharoua/alzheimers-disease-dataset?resource=download This data set is a CSV file
+This data is a Comprehensive Health Information for Alzheimer's Disease, it is a collection of 2,149 patients from 2024 by Rabie El Kharoua.
+This data was extracted by collecting information from over 2,000 patients, clincal trails and medical records

 - memory  complaints  and behavioral problems  int64.
 0 represents no and 1 represents yes.   -ADL float64.
 Activities of daily living score ranges from 0-10.
 - Symptons and diagnosis 0 represents no and 1 represents yes: confusion, disorientation, personality changes, difficulty completing tasks, foretfulness, amd diagnosis, int64.